Caramelised Banana with Low FODMAP Porridge

 Nothing beats a warm comforting breakfast!
 I love how caramelised bananas bring a lovely sweetness to this low FODMAP recipe, while the hint of cinnamon and vanilla give this breakfast a homely feel.

-FODMAP Note: Common bananas when they are firm (unripe - green or just yellow) are low FODMAP in 100g serves, however they become high FODMAP for fructans when ripe (yellow with brown spots).
+FODMAP Note: Common bananas are low FODMAP when they are firm (green to just yellow) in 1 medium banana serves, however they become high FODMAP quickly when they are ripe with brown spots.

 Gluten Free Note On Oats: If you have coeliac disease choose rice flakes instead of rolled oats, unless you have talked to your doctor about the risks of eating uncontaminated rolled oats.
 Oats contain proteins called avenin which is part of the gluten family.
 Research suggests up to 1 in 5 coeliacs react to pure uncontaminated oats.